 Things to see and do

 Hike, hike, hike – Read about my favourite hikes in Cradle Mountain National Park here.

 Try your hand at quad biking with Cradle Country Adventures – a little bit of torrential hail never stopped anyone, right?!
 Details here.

-Experience the blood-curdling cries of the Tasmanian Devil – you can read about my experience at the Devils@Cradle sanctuary here.
+Experience the blood-curdling cries of the Tasmanian Devil – read all about my experience at the Devils@Cradle Sanctuary here.